 The short answer is yes.
 The bulk calculator shows how you can buy fewer tonnes without losing paper thickness.
-The long answer is, well, long ...
-Read the whole thing below.Go to calculator
+The long answer is, well, long...
+Read about it below.Calculate savings

 There are lots of factors to take into consideration if you want to minimize the environmental impact of your printed matter.
 The impact from the paper depends heavily on how the paper is sourced, produced, transported, and used.
 As a paper supplier, we follow up and report all emissions that cause environmental impact, and we constantly work to improve all the factors under our control.